tompedals/til/_posts/2016-03-11-composer-licenses.md

 category: PHP
 layout: post
 ---
-Composer has a command to show the licenses used for all installed packages.
+Composer has a command to show the licenses for all installed packages.
 This is extremely useful to ensure compliance on commercial projects.

 ```